-Nursery floor plan: guidelines, organization of internal and external spaces together with a complete original example ready for you to download
+How to design a nursery: guidelines, organization of spaces together with renders and a 3D BIM model ready for you to download

 Designing a child care facility that is a high-quality environment and that can contribute to children’s development is a complex task that requires specialized and unique skills.
 Designers are called to conceive a place that is both safe and welcoming and that stimulate a child’s creativity and at the same time support teachers’ abilities to efficiently do their jobs.
 The facility provides day care for children aged from 3 months to 3 years and must meet the needs for all age groups.